thl-smart-factory-lab/look-where-you-work/README.md

 ## Citation

-If you use this repository, the Android implementation, the measurements, or ideas derived from this work, please cite the paper:
+If you use this repository, the Android implementation, the measurements, or ideas derived from this work, please cite the paper.

+The manuscript is currently still under review.
+Until a final publication record is available, please treat the following BibTeX entry as a provisional citation for the submitted paper:

 ```bibtex
 @INPROCEEDINGS{pelka2026lookwhereyouwork,